 Yet, somehow, we expect a washing machine to never get dirty.
 Doesn’t make sense, right?

 While it seems logical that a washing machine that cleans clothes should be able to wash itself, it just might not happen.

 Charles Gerba, a professor of microbiology at the University of Arizona, said in an ABC News interview that a load of underwear will deposit 100 million E. Coli in the wash water of a washing machine.

 That’s because the average pair of underwear has a tenth of a gram of poop, according to Gerba.

 How to Tell If Your Washing Machine is Dirty

 It’s time to pamper your washing machine if:

 - You never use extremely hot water (140-150 degrees)

-- You can see debris clogged up in the washing machine
+- Debris could possibly be clogging up in the washing machine

 - You have hard water and hard water deposits